simpleweb/gotham-cors-middleware/README.md

 Roadmap:
 - [x] Add integration tests
-- [ ] Add builder that would allow header customisation
+- [x] Add builder that would allow header customisation
+- [x] Add documentation
-- [ ] Add documentation
+- [ ] See how next version of Gotham requires changes to middeware structure